barbagroup/essential_skills_RRC/git.md

 ## Create

-Let's create a directory for our work and then move into that directory:
+Let's create a directory for our work and then move into that directory

 ```console
 $ mkdir cocktails